nikgraf/webvr-experiments/README.md

 );
 ```

-Right now 100 trees are generated and the user is placed at the center of the forest.
-Trying it with 1000 trees, led to a laggy experience (MacBook 13", Chrome Canary).
+Right now 100 trees are generated and the user is placed at the center of the forest. ~~Trying it with 1000 trees, led to a laggy experience (MacBook 13", Chrome Canary).~~ ReactVR 0.1.2 shipped with .obj fetch and parse caching.
+1000 trees are still a smooth experience 🙌.

 What bothered me a bit was that for each Tree a fetch request was fired.
 I was hoping that ReactVR would cache the geometry and material.